bkeepers/git-history/article.md

 	$ git reset HEAD^

-This tells git to reset to the previous commit, but to keep the changes introduced by that commit.
-Looking at the log and status, we can see that our latest commit is gone, but `article.md` is still modified.
+This tells git to reset to the previous commit, but to keep the changes introduced by that commit. `git reset` is powerful and can be destructive if used improperly.
+It is worth reading more about [`git reset` on git-scm.com](http://git-scm.com/2011/07/11/reset.html).

+The log now shows that the latest commit is gone, but `article.md` is still modified.

 	$ git log --oneline
 	667f8c9 Add README